Become an affiliate partner and earn attractive commission.

 Responsiveness

 Fast communicators are viewed as effective employees.
-Whether you are returning a phone call or sending a reply to an email, try to respond as soon as possible.
+Whether you are returning a phone call or responding to an email, try to do so as soon as possible.

 Open-Mindedness

-A good communicator should be open to listening to and understanding the other person’s point of view, rather than simply getting their message across.
+A good communicator should be open to listening to and understanding the other person’s point of view rather than simply conveying their message.

 Journalists are storytellers; they interview countless sources before writing their stories.
 They need to ask questions and convince sources to open up and reveal their secrets.
-So, a journalist needs to practice active listening skills for their interviewing sessions.
+Therefore, journalists need to practice active listening skills during their interviewing sessions.

 Human Resource Specialist